danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 When I describe a feature to an AI assistant and explicitly ask for vertical slices, it produces a breakdown that I'd estimate takes me about 70% of the way there.
 I usually need to adjust priorities, merge some tickets that are too granular, or add edge cases it missed.
 But the structure — the act of identifying what the thin slices are — comes from the conversation itself rather than staring at a blank Jira board.

 Once I approve the breakdown, I use an [MCP server](https://modelcontextprotocol.io) for the ticketing system to have the assistant create the tickets directly.
-The decomposition that used to be an exercise in Jira wrangling is now something the assistant handles — I just steer.
+The decomposition that used to be an exercise in Jira wrangling is now something the assistant handles.

 ## Managing Your TODO List

 I used to keep a flat bullet-point list in Apple Notes.
 Every time something came up at work — a Slack discussion about a bug we should investigate, a nice-to-have idea someone mentioned, a deprecation warning from our hosting provider, a Dependabot PR with breaking changes, a support ticket revealing a deeper issue — I'd add a line.
 Sometimes I'd copy-paste a raw Slack URL with a one-word reminder.
 Other times I'd dump in a paragraph of context with no formatting.

-Within a few months, it was eighty-plus items in a wall of text.
+Within a few months, the Notes file contained over 80 items and looked like a massive wall of text.
 Active work mixed with vague future ideas.
 Bug reports tangled with tech debt notes.
 Items with Jira tickets next to items that were just a Slack link and a half-formed thought.

 I moved the whole thing into a Markdown file and asked Claude to organize it.
 It read through every item, inferred the nature of each one, and sorted them into categories — Active, Business Priority, Tech Debt, Product Backlog, and others.
 Items that were just a raw Slack URL got expanded into a clear one-line description with the link preserved as a reference.
 Related items that I'd logged separately got grouped together.

-But the real value isn't the one-time organization — it's the ongoing maintenance.
-When something new comes up, I can point my AI assistant to the Slack discussion and say "add this to the TODO."
+An additional benefit is that I can now have the AI assistant manage the list on an ongoing basis.
+When something new comes up, I point it to the Slack discussion and say "add this to the TODO."
 The assistant reads the thread, understands the context, writes up a well-worded item, and places it in the appropriate category.
 When I finish something, I tell it and it removes the item.

 The document went from an overwhelming dump of unsorted notes to a structured reference.
 It's now a living document that stays organized without me having to do the organizing.